Frequently Asked Questions about ACEO Cards

 Do you accept Cryptocurrency as payment?

-No. I only accept payments through PayPal.
+No. I only accept payments through PayPal, cash, or checks.

 Why do you do so many subjects and styles?